AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 ### The Great Betrayal

+For over two years after I graduated, I couldn't shut up about how my driving license was not revoked.
+I also couldn't shut up about the job stigma wasn't even an issue.
+Especially after I got employed as a junior Roblox game developer for 9 months at RM 2000 per month as gross salary.
+Even in here, my parents said that the more higher paying jobs would discriminate me, which is way different than their original claim of "you will not be able to get job due to diagnosis".

+Once he couldn't take my complaints anymore, he ordered me to get out and prepare luggages for the train station.
+I KEPT EVERYTHING IN MY BEDROOM WITH ME EXCEPT FOR SOME BOOKS.

-Two years after I graduated from my university, my 2nd youngest brother suddenly developed schizophrenia while studying in a an oversea German university.
+Then, my 2nd youngest brother suddenly developed schizophrenia while studying in a an oversea German university.
 I was also told that my younger brother was in the Germany's healthcare facilities to treat his schizophrenia, and had blocked my father from fetching him for over unknown amount of months.

 Then, the German government had warned my parents that he needs to get treated to continue studying in Germany's university.
 So, my parents did, despite having the same job issues due to stigma and driving license revocation issue in Malaysia like me.
 Without resistance.

 Even better yet for him, he was treated early during his first year of overseas study in the Germany's university, giving him a good chance of getting good grades upon graduation.

+Suddenly, my mother gave me a good news that I wouldn't get kicked out of the house.
+In here, I wasn't aware that the German government might have played a role in this, but I eventually figured it out after receiving the news that my 2nd youngest brother got schizophrenia.

 Suddenly, after my younger's brother mental health treatment, they now suddenly care about my mental illnesses.